 Feminist Public Service Announcement

 This sort of backlash response reflects a fear that they will be falsely accused of rape and is attached the myth that “regretted sex” can be confused with sexual assault.
 People who regret sex don’t call the police.
 Why do you think actual victims of sexual assault only come forward 10-20% of the time?
 It is because of the scrutiny and damage to the reputation of the woman who comes forward, even before an investigation occurs.
-Women know that calling the police leads to their own sexual lives being put on trial, rather than any sort of justice, so it is not used as a tactic to “get back” at an ex.
+Women, genderqueer and nonbinary people know that calling the police leads to their own sexual lives being put on trial, rather than any sort of justice, so it is not used as a tactic to “get back” at an ex.
 This fear of false accusation is put in perspective when we compare it to the reality for countless victims/survivors that the rapist will get away with the crime; only 2% of rapists are prosecuted.
-The reality is the very opposite of these fears; false accusations aren’t happening and actual survivors are not believed.
+The reality is the very opposite of these fears; false accusations aren’t happening at high rates and actual survivors are not believed.
 The Enliven Project has come up with a helpful graphic that demonstrates the truth about false accusation and reporting rates.(Click the graphic for a larger, clearer image)

 As the graphic demonstrates, only around 10% of all survivors come forward in the first place to report rape and sexual violence due to social, emotional, and legal barriers.
 Of that 10%, only a small number face trial, and an even smaller number are actually convicted.
 When you compare the overall proportion of non-convicted, unreported rapists among us to the percentage of those who are falsely accused (only 2%- the same as any other crime), it is clear that this fixation on false accusation is simply a distraction from the real issue: the lack of accountability for perpetrators and the lack of security and justice for survivors.